-The fleet managers must get a reasonable price for all the required vehicles and allot them to the different business processes.
-The fleet managers must estimate any vehicle financing required from external or internal sources.
+The fleet operators must get a reasonable price for all the required vehicles and allot them to the different business processes.
+The fleet operators must estimate any vehicle financing required from external or internal sources.

 In addition to the purchasing, there will be licensing and insurance.
-Fleet managers have to make sure all of these aspects of the fleet are handled and taken care of.
+Fleet operators have to make sure all of these aspects of the fleet are handled and taken care of.

-The drivers are responsible for handling the daily use of the vehicle, keeping it safe from theft and accidents, and create honest reports for repairs and service of the vehicles.
-Fleet managers must carry out regular DOT inspection by the U.S.Department of Transport as well to make sure all parts and accessories are in place and the car is good to use.
+The drivers are responsible for handling the daily use of the vehicle, keeping it safe from theft and accidents, and creating honest reports for repairs and service of the vehicles.
+Fleet operators must carry out regular DOT inspections by the U.S.Department of Transport as well to make sure all parts and accessories are in place and the car is good to use.